Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: conclusion and Future Work

 \section{conclusion and Future Work}

-This paper presents effective online decision algorithms to assist the energy plan selection in a competitive energy retail market to save energy cost.
-We devised offline optimal and competitive online algorithms.
-For the case of constant switching cost, we characterized the competitive ratios of our deterministic and randomized online algorithms and proved that they are the best possible in their classes.
-For a more general case with linearly decreasing switching cost, we developed a heuristic online algorithm and conjectured its performance.
-Empirical evaluations based on real-world data traces corroborated the effectiveness of our algorithms and demonstrated that opportunistic switching among energy plans can indeed bring considerable savings in energy cost to average customers.
+We present effective online decision algorithms in this paper, aiming to save energy cost in a competitive energy retail market by providing the energy plan selection.
+Both offline optimal and competitive online algorithms are stated and proved.
+In the constant switching cost scenario, our deterministic and randomized online algorithms are proved to achieve the smallest possible competitive ratios in their classes.
+An online heuristic algorithm is developed and conjectured to perform well in a more general case with linearly decreasing switching costs.
+Using real-world data traces, the effectiveness of the proposed algorithms is corroborated.
+Meanwhile, empirical evaluations reveal that considerable energy cost savings can be brought to households by opportunistic switching among energy plans.

-As for the future work, we plan to evaluate the effectiveness of our algorithms with more diverse real-world data traces.
-Also, it is theoretically important and practically useful to develop more general online algorithms with improved competitive ratios for metrical task system problems with arbitrarily temporally dependent switching cost.
-Such an extension will be integral in solving a more generic class of energy plan selection problems, as well as online decision problems in broad applications. \begin{acks} We thank the anonymous reviewers of e-Energy 2019 for giving insightful comments on the conference version of this article. \end{acks}
+As a further step, we intend to apply our algorithms to more real-world data traces and judge their performances.
+Moreover, we desire to study a class of metrical task system problems with temporally dependent switching costs.
+We consider it is theoretically important and practically useful to obtain competitive online algorithms for such problems.
+The extension should be integral in solving not only general energy plan selection problems but also other online decision problems in broad applications.